jonocodes/whyfi/slides.md

 * Treat the index fund like my 401k and put in a fixed amount every month
 * Keep 90% in total stock market (including retirement accounts)
 * 10% in cash
-* When I turn 50 I will start to re-balance 25% into bonds (wealth preservation)
+* When I turn 50 I will start to rebalance 25% into bonds (wealth preservation)

 ---